aidanwhiteley/lastfmdata/README.md

 - Get the node dependencies added to /node_modules with: npm install
 - Get the application dependencies added to /bower_components with: bower install
 - Install the Yeoman angular "generator" with: npm install --global generator-angular

-- There are some outstanding problems with the Yeoman angular generator.
+There seem to be some outstanding problems with the Yeoman angular generator.
 If, when running, "grunt test" you see "Warning: Task "karma" not found.
 Use --force to continue" then see https://github.com/yeoman/generator-angular/issues/515.
 The fix I used is to install the following manually:
-1. npm install grunt-karma --save-dev
+- npm install grunt-karma --save-dev
-2. npm install karma-phantomjs-launcher --save-dev
+- npm install karma-phantomjs-launcher --save-dev
-3. npm install karma-jasmine --save-dev
+- npm install karma-jasmine --save-dev

 Run
 ===